Bonapartists (political party)

-The Bonapartist Party (typically shortened to just the Bonapartists) was the name given to a political party which participated in the May 1815 French legislative election, but was disbanded following the Second Bourbon Restoration.
-Following the 1851 French coup d'état lead by soon to be Napoleon III, the 'party' was reformed and participated in four elections until being reduced to a minor party after the fall of Napoleon III in 1870.
-The party once again became major contender during the 1876 elections, and remained a major contender until the 1885 election.
+The Bonapartist Party, typically shortened to just the Bonapartists, was the name given to a political party that took part to the May 1815 French legislative election but was disbanded following the Second Bourbon Restoration.
+Following the 1851 French coup d'état led by soon to be Napoleon III, the party was reformed and participated in four elections until being reduced to a minor party after the fall of Napoleon III in 1870.
+The party became once again a major contender during the 1876 election, and remained a major contender until the 1885 election.
 Following the 1885 election, the party was merged into the Conservative Rally alliance in 1889 when it was finally disbanded.